Ben Shapiro: Religion

-Personal life and family
+Personal life

-Shapiro is a cousin of Mara Wilson, who has disavowed him due to their differing political beliefs: Shapiro has right-wing views, while Wilson has left-wing beliefs.
-It was reported in 2020 that they had not contacted each other for several years.
-Shapiro's sister, Abigail Shapiro, who studied operatic singing, is a conservative media influencer who posts videos on her YouTube channel "Classically Abby".
-She has been subjected to online antisemitic trolling due to her brother's high public profile.

-In 2008, Shapiro married Mor Toledano, an Israeli medical doctor of Moroccan Jewish descent, and they lived in Los Angeles.
-The couple have two daughters and two sons.
+Shapiro married Mor Toledano, an Israeli medical doctor of Moroccan Jewish descent, on July 8, 2008, in a traditional Jewish ceremony in Acre, Israel.
+Shapiro's wife earned her M.D. from the UCLA David Geffen School of Medicine.
+The couple have three daughters and two sons.
 They practice Orthodox Judaism.

-In September 2020, Shapiro announced that he and his family were leaving California.
-While he relocated the headquarters of his Daily Wire enterprise to Nashville, Tennessee, he and his family resettled in Florida.
+In 2020, Shapiro announced that he and his family were leaving California.
+He relocated headquarters of The Daily Wire to Nashville, Tennessee, while he and his family resettled in South Florida.

+Shapiro is the cousin of actress Mara Wilson.
+According to a 2025 article in The Hollywood Reporter, he has stated that the two have not spoken in years, and that their political beliefs do not align.